tos-kamiya/three-bell-timer/README.md

 Clicking on the “▶” icon resumes (or starts) the timer.
 The right-click menu allows you to change the timer's position on the screen or move it to another display.

+**System Tray Icon:**

+The application does not show an icon on the taskbar, but provides a system tray icon with the same context menu, making it convenient to access settings and controls.

 ## Installation

 Install **presen-time-bar** using pipx: